techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 Your JavaScript code is synchronous when it's running in sequences i.e instruction by instruction in the order they appear in the source code.

-## Example Synchronous JavaScript Code
+## Example Synchronous TypeScript/JavaScript Code

 For example, let's consider this simple JavaScript code: